Ola Electric teases a new portable battery

 Ola Electric teases a new battery.

-India-based Ola Electric has quickly become the leader in the Indian E2W market, benefitting from the half-hearted participation of the ICE incumbents.
+India-based Ola Electric has quickly become the leader in the Indian E2W market, benefiting from the half-hearted participation of the ICE incumbents.
 The Ola scooter range uses a floorboard-mounted fixed battery, the same layout rival Ather Energy uses.
 This packaging improves handling by lowering the CG.
 It remains that way because the original Etergo scooter that Ola acquired came with the design.

 However, the fixed battery is not a great solution for customers without access to power outlets at the street level.
 It is also challenging for customers who commute long distances, as battery recharge times can easily exceed 5-6 hours.